-Equilibrium LengthFor a specific excitation condition, the length of multimode optical waveguide necessary to attain stable distribution of power among propagating (light travel) modes.
+Equilibrium LengthFor a specific excitation condition, the length of the multimode optical waveguide is necessary to attain stable distribution of power among propagating (light travel) modes.

 Equilibrium Mode Distribution (EMD)The condition in a multimode optical fiber in which the relative power distribution among propagating modes is independent of length.
 Synonym: Steady-state condition.
 See also: Equilibrium length; Mode; Mode coupling.